-Managerial accounting, also known as Management accounting or cost accounting refers to a process of providing financial information to the managers that helps in decision making.
+Managerial accounting, also known as Management accounting or cost accounting refers to a process of providing financial information to managers that helps in decision-making.
 It’s easy to understand that the concept of cost accounting revolves around the business administrators.

 So, if you are a part of your organization’s managerial board then this blog will help you to-